 Chew on this…

-Grist mills were once a focal point in any early American community just 60 or 70 years ago (all the way back to 200 years ago).
+Grist mills were once a focal point in any early American community up to about 60 or 70 years ago.
 However, in just these recent years, people living in America have witnessed such a rapid transition of livelihood, such monuments of our history are easily forgotten; their relevance a ghostly whisper from the past.

 While living in Ukraine (through Peace Corps), I ate with the seasons for the first time in my life.
 Not because I wanted to, but because I had to.
 Luckily, the Uzbekistani family I was renting the apartment from left me loads of preserved vegetables and fruits.
 They said that I could eat anything I wanted to.
 And, when Winter showed its true colors, I felt very grateful that I had so many yummy preserved foods.
 There was literally only onions, potatoes, cheese, meat, and bread at the local markets.

-Even though Ukraine was undergoing severe economic and cultural troubles — the importance of eating with the seasons and knowing how to live in accordance with the seasons shined through my experience there.
-I would have never willingly learned that lesson in America because I had anything whenever I wanted it.
-(Even though that food product probably lost a good portion of its nutritional content by traveling so far to get to me, I still had what I wanted when I wanted it in America.)
+Even though Ukraine was undergoing severe economic and cultural troubles — the importance of eating with the seasons and knowing how to live in accordance with the seasons was very palpable.
+I would have never willingly learned that lesson in America because I had anything I wanted whenever I wanted it.

 Another quote from Jessica Prentice’s book “Full Moon Feast”: